-At December 28, 2019, the aggregate defined benefit pension obligation was \$182.2 million, and the fair value of pension plan assets was \$183.5 million, resulting in an overfunded defined benefit pension obligation of \$1.3 million.
+At December 26, 2020 the aggregate defined pension obligation was \$90.8 million and exceeded the fair value of pension plan assets of \$78.5 million, resulting in an underfunded defined pension obligation of \$12.3 million.
 As disclosed in Notes 1 and 13 to the consolidated financial statements, the Company recognizes the overfunded or underfunded status of the plans as an asset or liability in the consolidated balance sheets with changes in the funded status recorded through comprehensive income in the year in which those changes occur.
 The obligations for these plans are actuarially determined and affected by assumptions, including discount rates, expected long-term return on plan assets, and certain employee-related factors such as mortality.

-Auditing the defined benefit pension obligation is complex and required the involvement of our actuarial specialists due to the highly judgmental nature of actuarial assumptions (e.g., discount rate, expected return on plan assets, and mortality rate) used in the measurement process and the geographical differences of the plans, which require different considerations for the relevant assumptions based on the respective economic and demographic environments.
+Auditing the defined benefit pension obligation is complex and required the involvement of our actuarial specialists due to the highly judgmental nature of actuarial assumptions (e.g., discount rate, mortality rate, and expected return on plan assets) used in the measurement process.
 These assumptions have a significant effect on the projected benefit obligation.